Last updated: June 2021

 We and other organisations may access and use the information recorded by fraud prevention agencies in other countries.
 Please contact our Group Financial Crime department if you want to receive the relevant details of the fraud prevention agencies:

 Group Financial Crime, 7th Floor, Brunel House, 2 Fitzalan Road, Cardiff, CF24 0EB

 We may also check the details of other parties related to your contract, including checking their identity.
 This includes beneficiaries, trustees, settlors, third-party premium payers, executors or administrators of your estate, parties with power of attorney and anyone else who may benefit from the contract.

-You have rights under data protection law that relate to the way we process your personal information.
+Under data protection law, you have rights that relate to the way we process your personal information.
 You can find more information on these rights on the ICO’s website.
 If you want to enforce any of these rights, please get in touch with your customer services team.
 Or, you can also use the Contact Us section of our website.